LYE-Software/Lang/README.md

 # You can study effectively, and with peace of mind, for FREE today at https://langstudy.tech

-*Lang Study is owned and operated by Lye Software LLC.
-Lang Study names and iconography are copyrights of Lye Software LLC.
-All Rights Reserved.*
+*Lang Study is owned and operated by Lye Software, Inc. https://lye.software*